MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Experiments

+\textbf{The effect of pre-training for ViTs.} Although training a transformer (with CNN) for MVS is feasible~\citep{zhu2021multi}, we think that the pre-training is still important for MVS learning, especially for the feature learning in our work.
+In particular, we train our MVSFormer with Twins-small from the scratch as shown in Tab.~\ref{tab:pretrain_and_glu}(left).
+We increase the learning rate of no pre-trained Twins-small from 3e-5 to 1e-4, while all other settings are unchanged.
+Results from Tab.~\ref{tab:pretrain_and_glu}(left) show that pre-training is critical to our proposed MVSFormer.
+The Twins-small without pre-training is not as good as pre-trained one.
+Without the pre-training, our methods are close to those attention-based MVS methods~\citep{ding2021transmvsnet,zhu2021multi} with only intra-view attention except the temperature based depth.
+Actually, no pre-trained MVSFormer performs similarly as TransMVSNet~\citep{ding2021transmvsnet}.
+So the pre-training is important for ViTs to model proper feature representations to tackle the essential feature matching problem in MVS.

+\textbf{Effects of DINO attention maps from [\emph{CLS}] and GLU.} In Tab.~\ref{tab:pretrain_and_glu}(right), we evaluate the performance of MVSFormer-P with and without the [\emph{CLS}] attention map.
+Furthermore, we compare GLU based attention map fusion with the simple concatenation and $\times2$ convolutions to balance the parameters.
+From Tab.~\ref{tab:pretrain_and_glu}(right), both attention fusion strategies enjoy improvements compared with the baseline without such attention map.
+And the GLU block can achieve better depth with the same computation.

+\textbf{REG vs CLA in MVS.} To show the importance of effect confidence map from CLA models during point cloud reconstruction.
+In Fig.~\ref{fig:tnt_cla_reg}, we further show the difference between the REG and CLA on the real-world Tanks-and-Temples reconstruction.
+Note that CLA can produce more reliable confidence maps to distinguish certain foregrounds and uncertain backgrounds (\emph{e.g.}, sky).
+Thus CLA based methods reconstruct more valid points with much less outliers, which is crucial for the real-world MVS practice.
+More real-world cases are shown in Fig.~\ref{fig:real-world} of Appendix.

-\textbf{Temperature-based depth prediction.} Ablations about REG and CLA of MVSFormer-H are shown in Tab.~\ref{tab:ablation_cls_t}.
+\textbf{Temperature-based depth prediction.} Quantitative ablations about REG and CLA of MVSFormer are shown in Tab.~\ref{tab:ablation_cls_t}.
 The vanilla CLA ($t=\infty$) based model can not achieve better results compared with the one trained with REG.
 As reducing the temperature $t$, depth is smoothed and models tend to reconstruct more accurate point clouds.
 Because of the decrease in accuracy distance and the increase in completeness distance.
 Since the trade-off of the accuracy and completeness, $t=0.75$ achieves a worse overall result.
 Simply reducing $t$ for early stages causes over-smoothing results, which harms the completeness of point clouds.
 Our $\{t^1,t^2,t^3,t^4\}=\{5,2.5,1.5,1\}$ setting can get a good trade-off in both depth and point clouds, which is better than any consistent $t$; it also enjoys better accuracy compared with REG, which indicates that CLA provides better confidence maps to filter outliers.
 Therefore, the idea of making early stages work as CLA and latter stages work as REG is reasonable.
+More qualitative (Sec.~\ref{sec:appendix_quali_temp}) and quantitative (Sec.~\ref{sec:appendix_analysis_of_depth}) analysis about the temperature are discussed in the Appendix.